-We want to encourage a learning environment of mutual respect and problem-solving among all students and staff at every school.
 Please take some time to read this important document and discuss it with your children.
 Together we can help our students stay in class and school so they can take advantage of the many learning opportunities available to them every day.
-At the back of the Handbook you will find a form to complete, indicating you have read the Handbook or you can complete the acknowledgement in Skyward.
-Please complete the form and return to your school principal or complete the acknowledgement through Skyward's Student Information Verification.
-If you have questions or concerns about this handbook or the supports we offer, please contact your child’s Principal or our Office of Elementary and Secondary Education at (507) 328-4300.
+At the back of this Handbook you will find a form to complete, indicating you have read this Handbook.
+Please complete the form located on page x and return to your school principal or follow the instructions to acknowledge you’ve read the handbook online through Skyward’s student information verification.
+If you have questions or concerns about this Handbook or the supports we offer, please contact your child’s Principal or our Office of Elementary and Secondary Education at (507) 328-4300.

 - Concerns and Contact Information

 - Responses to Violations of the Code of Student Conduct